dobri-hristov/myworld/README.md

 # MyWorld

-This project was bootstrapped with [Create React App].
-Dependencies used: redux, saga, bootstrap.

 This project was bootstrapped with [Create React App]

 You can visit us аt: https://dobri-hristov.github.io/myworld/

-Dependencies used: redux, saga, bootstrap
+Libraries used: redux, saga, bootstrap

 ## Available Scripts